arditberisha01/moviecolorgradientstealer/PROJECT_SUMMARY.md

 - Drag & drop or click to upload video files
 - Real-time video preview with ReactPlayer
 - Pause at any frame and extract color grade
-- Captures frame from browser, sends to backend for LUT generation
+- **Optimized Performance**: Uploads process locally first, skipping heavy video upload to cloud

 ### 2. **Paste URL (YouTube/Vimeo)**
 - Paste any YouTube or Vimeo link